 Trick-or-Treating for Souls

-There happens to also be a retirees group that does exercise at the same time as our meetings, and they like to participate, too.
+There also happens to be a retirees group that does exercise at the same time as our moms group meetings, and they like to participate, too.
 They are actually our most avid supporters.
 All year, they get to see us lug our kids, strollers and stuff through the doors while they do light aerobics, until finally, we bring the joy of cute kids right to them during the party.

-Then they lavish our kids with ridiculous amounts of treats and the best oos and ahhs you’ve ever heard.
-They, like all those in the church and school offices, including the priests, write names of their dearly departed on the paper people.
+They lavish our kids with ridiculous amounts of treats and the best oos and ahhs you’ve ever heard in addition to the names of departed loved ones who need prayers.

-Those names on people cutouts (which I buy from the local teacher store) are then deposited in trick-or-treat bags held by our Saintly, Disney-y, or pop culture-y clad children.
+Those names on people cutouts (which I buy from the local teacher store) are deposited in trick-or-treat bags held by our Saintly, Disney-y, or pop culture-y clad children.